 Hewlett-Packard managed to generate press this week with news of an operating system throwback it hopes will spur otherwise lackluster PC sales.
 In an online promotion, the tech giant is offering discounts on consumer PC models that come with Windows 7 installed, as opposed to the current version of the Windows operating system, which is 8.1.
-But some industry watchers wonder how it will impact an already strained HP-Microsoft
+But some industry watchers wonder how it will impact an already strained HP-Microsoft relationship.

 Just to be clear, HP does still sell Windows 8.1 PCs, but is apparently hoping to increase overall PC sales by actively promoting a Windows 7 option.